-traditional halls and one apartment-styled complex on its campus.
-Options for residency
+eight traditional halls and one apartment-styled complex on its campus.
+Options

-are based on classification, participation in a group that requires specific housing,
+for residency are based on classification, participation in a group that requires

-that houses two students.
-Students residing in double rooms use the community bathroom
+room that houses two students.
+Students residing in double rooms use the community

 bathroom on the hallway.

-living option has a common living room area, 2 bathrooms and 3 bedrooms (that house
+This living option has a common living room area, 2 bathrooms and 3 bedrooms (that

-– This room option houses one student and the resident of a single room uses the
+Only) – This room option houses one student and the resident of a single room uses

 bathroom, and bedroom.